No products in the cart

 It’s pretty exciting that you have a new TOURIG to take on your next tour.
 How did you hear about TOURIG?

-So tell me a little bit about your TOURIG setup and how you decided on the layout you went with?
+So tell me a little bit about your TOURIG setup.

 Would you recommend TOURIG to others?